-All references in this Proxy Statement/ Prospectus to "we," "us," "our," or the "Company" are to The Scotts Company and its subsidiaries, unless the context otherwise requires.
+All references in this section of the Proxy Statement/ Prospectus captioned "PROPOSAL NUMBER 3 - APPROVAL OF RESTRUCTURING MERGER" to "we," "us," "our," or the "Company" are to The Scotts Company and its subsidiaries, unless the context otherwise requires.

-Our principal executive offices are located at 14111 Scottslawn Road, Marysville, Ohio 43041, and our telephone number is (937) 644-0011.
+Scotts' principal executive offices are located at 14111 Scottslawn Road, Marysville, Ohio 43041, and its telephone number is (937) 644-0011.